 - 6...
 Monitoring for drought Our drought triggers

 - 8...
 Actions we take during a drought

 Managing our water supplies

 Managing the demand for water

 What activities are covered by a temporary use ban?

 Timescales of our drought management actions

 - 10...
 Our timescales and process for introducing a temporary use ban Concessions and exemptions to temporary use restrictions that may apply to you

 - 12...
 Our monitoring of environmental impact

-How we have assessed the risk level of drought management options
+How we determine the level of detail required for our risk assessments

 How we monitor the environment in a drought

 - 14...
 Keeping you informed

 - 16...
 What can you do to help?

 - 18...
 The end of the drought FAQs

 - 20...
-Representation submissions Appendix
+Appendix